-Received Nobel Prize for Physics (1903) and Chemistry (1911).
-Curie, with her husband, made ground breaking work in the field of radioactivity.
+Received Nobel Prize in Physics (1903) and Chemistry (1911).
+Curie, with her husband, made groundbreaking work in the field of radioactivity.

 Albert Einstein (1879 – 1955)

-Developed theory of relativity.
-Made important discoveries in fields of electro-magnetism and gravity.
+Developed the theory of relativity.
+Made important discoveries in the fields of electro-magnetism and gravity.

 Explorers of the Edwardian Era